Plumbing Maintaince

-A leaking faucet in the bathroom may seem like a minor issue in a residence’s washroom, but it can be costly.
+A common leaking bathroom faucet may seem like a minor issue in a residence’s washroom, but it can be costly.
 A slow drip can waste water, which impacts the environment and the water bill.
+A common leaking bathroom faucet is also something most homeowners can fix without calling a plumber, and in this guide we will discuss the method and tools for this work.
+It’s important to understand how bathroom faucets work and why they leak.

 Types of Bathroom Faucets